-We want YOUR HELP to #ActivateBridgewater!
+We are going to #ActivateBridgewater!

 WHAT IS A TACTICAL CHANGE?

-A tactical change to the urban environemnt is not a major project -- instead, it's a low-cost and possibly temporary change to the built environment that is designed to improve local neighbourhoods and gathering places.
+A tactical change to the urban environment is not a major project -- instead, it's a low-cost and possibly temporary change to the built environment that is designed to improve local neighbourhoods and gathering places.

 ABOUT THIS INITIATIVE